O. J. Simpson: 1980s

+1990s

 Simpson starred in the un-televised two-hour-long film pilot for Frogmen, an A-Team-like adventure series that Warner Bros.
-Television completed in 1994, a few months before the murders.
-NBC had not yet decided whether to order the series when Simpson's arrest cancelled the project.
+Television completed in 1994, a few months before the two murders he was accused of.
+Simpson played the leader of a group of former United States Navy SEALs named John "Bullfrog" Burke who operated out of a surf shop in Malibu.
+NBC had not yet decided whether to order the series when Simpson's arrest canceled the project.
+NBC executive Preston Beckman collected each copy of Frogmen to ensure that no copy leaked to the media.
 While searching his home, the police obtained a videotaped copy of the pilot as well as the script and dailies.
-Although the prosecution investigated reports that Simpson, who played the leader of a group of former United States Navy SEALs, received "a fair amount of" military training—including use of a knife—for Frogmen, and there is a scene in which he holds a knife to the throat of a woman, this material was not introduced as evidence during the trial.
+Although the prosecution investigated reports that Simpson received "a fair amount of" military training—including use of a knife—for Frogmen, and there is a scene in which he holds a knife to the throat of a woman, this material was not introduced as evidence during the trial.

-NBC executive Warren Littlefield said in July 1994 that the network would probably never air the pilot if Simpson were convicted; if he were acquitted, however, one television journalist speculated that "Frogmen would probably be on the air before the NBC peacock could unfurl its plume".
+NBC executive Warren Littlefield said in July 1994 that the network would probably never air the pilot if Simpson were convicted.
 Most pilots that are two hours long are aired as TV movies whether or not they are ordered as series.
 Because—as the Los Angeles Times later reported—"the appetite for all things O.J. appeared insatiable" during the trial, Warner Bros. and NBC estimated that a gigantic, Super Bowl–like television audience would have watched the Frogmen film.
-Co-star Evan Handler said the studio's decision not to air it or release it on home video, and forego an estimated $14 million in profits, was "just about the only proof you have that there is some dignity in the advertising and television business".
+In 2000, co-star Evan Handler - who would later go on to portray "Dream Team" member Alan Dershowitz in The People v.
+O. J. Simpson: American Crime Story - told the Los Angeles Times the studio's decision not to air it or release it on home video, and forego an estimated $14 million in profits, was "just about the only proof you have that there is some dignity in the advertising and television business."